-- This motorcycle is designed for offroad use only, therefore, it is illegal to operate it on public streets, roads, or highways, even a dirt or gravel one.
+- This motorcycle is designed for off-road use only, therefore, it is illegal to operate it on public streets, roads, or highways, even a dirt or gravel one.
 Off-road use on public lands may be illegal.
 Please check local regulations before riding. - This motorcycle is designed to carry the operator only.
+No passengers.

-No passengers. - The failure of motorists to detect and recognize motorcycles in traffic is the predominating cause of automobile/motorcycle accidents.
+The failure of motorists to detect and recognize motorcycles in traffic is the predominating cause of automobile/motorcycle accidents.
 Many accidents have been caused by an automobile driver who did not see the motorcycle.
-Making vourself conspicuous appears to be very effective in reducing the chance of this type of accident.
+Making yourself conspicuous appears to be very effective in reducing the chance of this type of accident.

 Therefore:

-- Wear a brightly colored jacket. - Use extra caution when you are approaching and passing through intersections, since intersections are the most likely places for motorcycle accidents to occur. - Bide where other motorists can see you.
-Avoid riding in another motorist's blind spot. - Many accidents involve inexperienced operators. - · Make sure that you are qualified and that you only lend your motorcycle to other qualified operators. - Know your skills and limits.
-Staying within your limits may help you to avoid an accident. - · We recommend that you practice riding your motorcycle until you have become thoroughly familiar with the motorcycle and all of its controls.
+- Wear a brightly colored jacket. - Use extra caution when you are approaching and passing through intersections, since intersections are the most likely places for motorcycle accidents to occur. - Ride where other motorists can see you.
+Avoid riding in another motorist's blind spot. - Never maintain a motorcycle without proper knowledge.
+Contact an authorized motorcycle dealer to inform you on basic motorcycle maintenance.
+Certain maintenance can only be carried out by certified staff.